Battle of Sluys: Sources

 There are numerous contemporary accounts of the battle, including three surviving letters written by Edward shortly afterwards.
 Several others are eyewitness accounts, but almost all are written from a partisan perspective: either English, French, or Flemish.
 For the most part they lack detail, so much so that the historian Kelly DeVries has commentated that for some aspects of the battle "we have only a patchwork of interesting anecdotes to lead us to any conclusions."
-The best-known contemporary chronicler of this period of the Hundred Years' War is Jean Froissart and his Chronicles contain information missing from other surviving sources.
+The best-known contemporary chronicler of this period of the Hundred Years' War is Jean Froissart.
+His Chronicles contain information missing from other surviving sources.
 The three redactions of his Chronicles differ from each other in many details of the battle and in their view of the reasons for its outcome.